Sotozu/JetKnightsSDL2/README.md

 ## Game Requirements

-Two X-box controllers are required to play this game.
+* Two X-box controllers are required to play this game.
+* Visual Studio 2017 and up

 ## Installation

-Download the devel branch to any folder you want.
+1. Download the master branch to any folder you want.
-Use microsoft visual studio 2019 and open the project.
+2. Use microsoft visual studio 2019 and open the project.
-Click "local windows debugger" to run the game.
+3. Click "local windows debugger" to run the game.

 ## controls